cnily03-hive/transf/README.md

 # File Transfer

-This is the homework of Chapter 6 of Computer Network Experiment 2024 in CUMT.
+This is the homework of chapter 6-7 of Computer Network Experiment 2024 in CUMT.

 This repository Implemented file transfer via UDP/TCP protocol, with security check and beautified output.